-Chase just launched its first reloadable prepaid card.
-Called the Chase Liquid, this card is the latest development in a move to mainstream the prepaid card industry.
+Chase entered the reloadable prepaid card space with the Chase Liquid card.
+This card is the latest development in a move to mainstream the prepaid card industry.

 A few years back, prepaid cards were offered by obscure companies.
 The cards typically came with outrageous fees and poor customer service.
-Through competition, fees started to come down, and some prepaid card issuers began to develop a brand (e.g., Green Dot, UPside, and READYdebit).
+Through competition, fees started to come down, and some prepaid card issuers began to develop a brand (e.g., Green Dot and READYdebit).

 As the prepaid market exploded, in part due to rising bank fees, some big players entered the fray.
 The first was Walmart, which offers a very good prepaid card called the Walmart MoneyCard.
 The next big player was American Express.
-Amex toyed with what it calls the Pass card, which is designed for teenagers.
-But more recently it launched the American Express Prepaid Card.
+Amex toyed with what it called the Pass card, designed for teenagers.
+But more recently it launched the American Express Serve Card.
 This card is about as free a prepaid card as you’ll find, and it comes with nice features like free roadside assistance.

 And now Chase has entered the market.
 For a monthly fee of $4.95, you get a prepaid card and access to Chase’s network of branches and ATMs.
 Unlike most prepaid cards, you can load cash onto the card at a branch or ATM for free.
 You can also withdrawal money from a Chase ATM for free.
 These are some of the big perks of combining a physical bank with a prepaid card.

 There are some cards that don’t charge a monthly fee.
 But they usually make it up with fees on ATM withdrawals, online bill pay, or even with fees on everyday transactions.
-Still, it will be interesting to see how the Chase Liquid card stacks up to the American Express Prepaid Card, which doesn’t charge a monthly fee.
+Still, it will be interesting to see how the Chase Liquid card stacks up to the American Express Serve Card, which charges a monthly fee of just $1.
 One advantage of the Chase card is that it is part of the Visa Network, which is more widely accepted than American Express.

 Here’s a summary of what the card offers: